 If you’re among the 1% who consider a 1982 Lafite their “pizza wine” then you don’t need our tips on finding good deals.
-If you’re like most of us, and you want to drink like a king but spend like a pauper, consider the following recommendations for where to look for great deals on wine in 2016.
+If you’re like most of us, and you want to drink like a king but spend like a pauper, consider the following recommendations for where to look for great value wines in 2016.

 Second Labels